avoigt1121/YT-Agent-Streamlit/README.md

 # AI Agents - Streamlit & Hugging Face

 A Streamlit application demonstrating AI capabilities using Hugging Face models, containerized with Docker.
+Please note, in this project, I am primarily interested in the data pipeline and software engineering, and I didn't yet work on improving my models.

 ## Learning Goals